voschezang/coding-handbook/management-principles.md

 The two main directions to be effective are:

 - Deliver (maximize) value to customer.
 This may require investment and innovation (change).
+    - Now or sooner.
+    - In the future or long-term.
+Be sustainable and be able to adapt to the environment.

 - Eliminate (minimize) waste.
 This doesn't just demand reliability and stability, but it also requires an investment to remove obstacles.
   - Waste is defined as "anything that isn't part of the value chain"